It’s important your accommodation at Derwen is a proper home from home.

 Each of the residences have a manager and care coordinators.
-As a student living in the residences you will have key worker, named nurse and student support here to support you through your college experience.
+While you live at Derwen you will have a named key worker, nurse and student services co-ordinator to support you through your college experience.

 | Cadbury Court